LauraManteigas/forecast-bayesian-mfsv/README.md

 ## Notes
 + Hyperparameters, forecast horizon, and model settings can be adjusted in `Scripts/config.R`.
 + The random seed is fixed for reproducibility.
-+ The folder Results/ contains the forecast outputs.
-If results files already exist, the scripts will load them automatically.
-If not, the model will generate and save them into this folder during execution.
-Do not delete the Results/ folder, even if it is currently empty.
-Similarly for Results/MFSV.
++ The `Results/` folder contains the forecast outputs.
+  + If result files already exist, the scripts will load them automatically.
+  + If not, the model will generate and save them into this folder during execution.
++ Do not delete the `Results/` folder, even if it is currently empty.
+The same applies to `Results/MFSV/`.